 Fleece sleeping bags are more commonly referred to as sleeping bag liners.
 These thin bags can be used solo in warm weather- perfect for spring and summer camping trips where even a light normal bag is a bit too warm.
 Fleece sleeping bags are also great for use in a hammock, especially if you use a hammock quilt as well.
 Chose your best fleece sleeping bags for your need from our review list.

 Typically you’ll get the most use out of a fleece sleeping sack by using it to add extra warmth in your actual sleeping bag.
-It is a versatile piece of gear and can actually save you money.
+It is a versatile sleep system piece of gear and can actually save you money.
 For example, if you’re more of a casual camper the cost of buying multiple sleeping bags may not be worth it for you.

 A fleece sleeping bag can be your solo bag in summer or combined with a normal sleeping bag for moderate to cold weather camping.
 With the help of a fleece liner, you could be camping through three seasons with one sleeping bag, though you will probably need a heavier-duty bag for winter camping.

 You can find other polyester liners and silk but fleece has a few advantages.
 First off, it is incredibly soft and gives a warmer feel.
 You can find fleece bags in a wider range of thicknesses and offers more general comfort than other materials.
 Fleece traps body heat more efficiently and will maintain heat better if it gets damp.
 Typically fleece liners are less expensive as well.

 Fleece sleeping bags to take up more space when packed as they are heavier, which can be a disadvantage.
 If you are a backpacker it may be better to invest in a silk liner or just go straight for an ultralight-friendly sleeping bag.

 If you don’t have a fleece sleeping bag in your cache of camping gear, consider adding one of these three to your wish list.